stasoko/lotr-sdk/README.md

 A working example is available at https://github.com/stasoko/lotr-sdk/tree/main/example.
 To run the example...
 1. Access the lotr-sdk/example folder, either from the command line (ex. gitbash) or in an IDE
-2. Run Maven compile './mvnw compile'
+2. Run Maven compile `./mvnw compile`
-3. Run Maven exec './mvnw exec:java'
+3. Run Maven exec `./mvnw exec:java`

 Please contact stacey.sokoloff@gmail.com with any questions.